 Yaa ayyuha an-naasu qad ja’atkum maw`izhatun min rabbikum wa shifaa’un limaa fi ’s-sudoori wa hudan wa rahmatun li ‘l-mu’mineen.

 O Mankind!
-There has come to you a guidance from your Lord and a healing for (the diseases) in your hearts, and for those who believe a guidance and a mercy.
+There has come to you a guidance from your Lord and a healing for (the diseases) in your hearts, and a guidance and a mercy for those who believe.
 (Surah Yunus, 10:57)

 Allah (swt) said “humanity,” not only Muslims.
-“We sent realities and verses from Holy Qur'an,” which might be from any verse of Holy Qur'an there is a secret, because He didn't say, “We send from some aayaat of Holy Qur'an,” but rather, “min al-qur’an, from the entire Holy Qur'an,” what is a cure for people, so that is in general.
-So for an expert--one whose heart and mind Allah opened and connected him to his guide, and from his guide to the Prophet (s), and from Prophet (s) to Allah--that person will be able to understand the secrets of special aayaat and through reciting them will cure the sick.
+“We sent realities and verses from Holy Qur'an,” which might be a secret from any verse, because He didn't say, “We sent from some aayaat of Holy Qur'an,” but rather, “min al-qur’an, from the entire Holy Qur'an,” what is a cure for people, so that is in general.
+So for an expert--one whose heart and mind Allah opened and connected to his guide, and from his guide to the Prophet (s), and from Prophet (s) to Allah--that person will be able to understand the secrets of special aayaat and through reciting them will cure the sick.

-From a hadith of `Usama ibn Shareek (r) as reported in Musnad of Imam Ahmad, the Prophet (s) said:
+`Usama ibn Shareek (r) reported the Prophet (s) said:

 عن ابن مسعود أن النبي صلى الله عليه وسلم قال: ما أنزل الله عز وجل داء إلا أنزل له دواء، علمه من علمه وجهله من جهله.